Golden Rose: Workmanship

-The blossom

-Before the pontificate of Sixtus IV (1471–84) the Golden Rose consisted of a simple and single blossom made of pure gold and slightly tinted with red.
-Later, to embellish the ornament while still retaining the mystical symbolism, the gold was left untinted but rubies and afterwards many precious gems were placed in the heart of the rose or on its petals.
+Before the pontificate of Sixtus IV (1471–1484) the Golden Rose consisted of a single blossom made of pure gold and slightly tinted with red.
+Later, to embellish the ornament, the gold was left untinted but rubies and afterwards many precious gems were placed in the heart of the rose or on its petals.

 Pope Sixtus IV substituted in place of the single rose a thorny branch with leaves and many (ten or more) roses, the largest of which sprang from the top of the branch with smaller roses clustering around it.
 In the center of the principal rose was a tiny cup with a perforated cover, into which the pope poured musk and balsam to bless the rose.
 The whole ornament was of pure gold.
 This 'Sistine' design was maintained but varied as to decoration, size, weight and value.
 Originally it was little over three inches in height, and was easily carried in the Pope's left hand as he blessed the multitude with his right hand, when passing in procession from the church of Santa Croce in Gerusalemme (in Rome) to the Lateran Palace.
 Afterwards, especially when a vase and large pedestal became part of the ornament, a robust cleric was required to carry it, preceding the papal cross in the procession.
 The rose sent to Wilhelmina Amalia of Brunswick, wife of Joseph I, afterwards emperor, by Innocent XI, weighed 20 lb and was almost 18 in high.
 It was in bouquet form, with three twisting branches that came together after many windings at the top of the stem, supporting a large rose and cluster of leaves.

-Vase and pedestal

 The vase and the pedestal supporting it have varied as to material, weight, and form.
 In the beginning they were made of gold; but afterward of silver heavily gilt with gold.
 The pedestal can be either triangular, quadrangular, or octangular, and is richly ornamented with various decorations and bas-reliefs.
 In addition to the customary inscription, the coat of arms of the pope who had the ornament made, and that of he who blessed and conferred it, are engraved on the pedestal.